Yurzi/moe-counter-rs/README.md

 ### Install

-You can build this project and deploy on you own server.
+You can build this project and deploy the binary on you own server.

 ### Configuration